A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Fluid Relaxation Approximation

 We start with deterministic $T$.
-Recall the formulation of the fluid relaxation is as follows:
+Recall that the formulation of the fluid relaxation is as follows:

-Recall that $\fLP(\vecc,T)$ is monotone but not submodular, even for $T=1$. \cite{bai2022coordinated} propose a modified LP formulation wherein the value of $y_0$ is fixed.
-Let $g(\vecc, \bar{y}_0):\RR^n \rightarrow \RR$ denote the optimal objective value of the sales-based CDLP with $y_0$ fixed at $\bar{y}_0$. \cite{bai2022coordinated} show that $g(\vecc,\bar{y}_0)$ is submodular in $\vecc$.
-They fix $y_0$ to $\frac{T}{2}$ and show the function gives a $\frac{1}{2}-$approximation of $\fLP$, thus achieving an overall guarantee of $\frac{1}{2}(1-\frac{1}{e})$ using standard submodular maximization algorithms.
-However, if we know the optimal value of $y_0$, we can use the submodular maximization algorithm to achieve a $(1-\frac{1}{e})$-approximate solution under a cardinality constraint or a budget constraint \citep{nemhauser1978analysis, sviridenko2004, badanidiyuru2014fast}.
-We show that one can find the near-optimal value of $y_0$ by trying a geometric series of values, thereby achieving $1-\frac{1}{e}-\epsilon$ performance guarantee.
-The algorithm details are provided in Appendix \ref{app:single-T}.
+The function $\fLP(\vecc,T)$ is monotone but it is not submodular even for $T=1$.
+Let $g(\vecc, \bar{y}_0):\RR^n \rightarrow \RR$ denote the optimal objective value of the SBLP \eqref{sblp} with $y_0$ fixed at $\bar{y}_0$. \cite{bai2022coordinated} show that $g(\vecc,\bar{y}_0)$ is diminishing return submodular (DR-submodular) in $\vecc$.
+Specifically, by fixing $y_0 = \frac{T}{2}$, they show that $g(\vecc, \frac{T}{2})$ provides a $\frac{1}{2}$-approximation to the optimal value of $\fLP(\vecc, T)$.
+Using standard DR-submodular maximization algorithms, this leads to a $\frac{1}{2}(1 - \frac{1}{e})$ approximation for the original problem.
+If we know the optimal value of $y_0$, we can use the DR-submodular maximization algorithm to achieve a $(1-\frac{1}{e})$-approximate solution under a cardinality constraint or a budget constraint \citep{nemhauser1978analysis, sviridenko2004, badanidiyuru2014fast,soma2018maximizing}.